Chess (Northwestern University)

 Chess was a pioneering chess program from the 1970s, written by Larry Atkin, David Slate and Keith Gorlen at the Northwestern University in Evanston, Illinois.
 Chess ran on Control Data Corporation's line of supercomputers.
 Work on the program began in 1968 while the authors were graduate students at the university.

+History

 The first competitive version was Chess 2.0 which gradually evolved to Chess 3.6 and was rewritten as the 4.x series.
 It dominated the first computer chess tournaments, such as the World Computer Chess Championship and ACM's North American Computer Chess Championship.
 At the ACM event, Chess won eight of the ten tournaments held from 1970 to 1979.
 NWU Chess adopted several innovative or neglected techniques including bitboard data structures, iterative deepening, transposition tables, and an early form of forward pruning later called futility pruning.
 The 4.x versions were the first programs to abandon selective search in favor of full-width fixed-depth searching.

 In 1976, Chess 4.5 won the Class B section of the Paul Masson American Class Championships, the first time a computer was successful in a human tournament.
 The performance rating was 1950.

 In February 1977, Chess 4.6, the only computer entry, surprised observers by winning the 84th Minnesota Open against competitors just under Master level.
 It achieved a USCF rating close to or at Expert, higher than previous programs' Class C or D, by winning five games and losing none.
 Stenberg (rated 1969) became the second Class A player to lose to a computer in a tournament game, the first being Jola.

 Because of its Minnesota victory, grandmaster Walter Browne invited Chess 4.6 on a CDC Cyber 176 to his simultaneous chess exhibition; to Browne and others' surprise, Chess 4.6 defeated the United States chess champion.
 Also in 1977, Chess 4.6 won the second World Computer Chess Championship in Toronto, ahead of 15 other programs including KAISSA; Chess 4 had finished in second place to KAISSA at the first tournament in 1974.
 The favorite to win the tournament, like all but one other entry Chess 4.6 ran on a computer located away from the tournament; despite losing 90 minutes to hardware failure at the start of its first match the program rapidly defeated its opponent in 27 moves, earlier than any other first-round match.
 Chess 4.6 was capable of defeating 99.5% of United States Chess Federation-rated players under tournament conditions, and was stronger in blitz chess.